nathania-haryanto/ng-adv/labs/food-l3/readme.md

 - Refactor the "food"-folder to be a lazy loaded feature module
 - Refactor MenuService to use NgRx.
 You can take the demo app as a reference or use the guide below
-- Migrate to NgRx the food module to use @ngrx/data.
-You can take https://github.com/arambazamba/ng-adv/tree/main/demos/04-state/tutorials/ngrx-data as a reference or use the guide below

 ## Guide: Getting Started with NgRx